Updated July 5, 2023

 Software Testing Principle is a process of testing the result or output of a product with an expected output of a client.
 In other words, we can say that the evaluation of systems or components to find the specified requirements.
-It executes the process of identifying the gaps, errors, any defects in the product, quality of software being developed, completeness or missing requirements to match specified requirements.
+It executes identifying the gaps, errors, defects in the product, quality of software being developed, completeness, or missing requirements to match specified requirements.

 Before moving to software testing principles, we will see some concepts of software testing briefly as discussed below:

 Software Testing History

-The testing of the product began in the year 1979 by Glenford J. Myers who introduced the process of debugging the products.
-His main intention was to work on breakage testing which is a simple test case to detect undiscovered error and to separate fundamental development activities, such as debugging, errors, etc. from the software engineering community.
+The testing of the product began in the year 1979 by Glenford J. Myers, who introduced the process of debugging the products.
+His main intention was to work on breakage testing, a simple test case to detect undiscovered errors and separate fundamental development activities, such as debugging, errors, etc., from the software engineering community.